sphinx-toolbox/sphinx-toolbox/doc-source/extensions/index.rst

 	to fix an issue where the module name is sometimes duplicated.

 	I.e. ``foo.bar.baz()`` became ``foo.bar.foo.bar.baz()``, which of course doesn't exist
-	and so resulted in a broken link.
+	and created a broken link.